Corn & Callus Treatment in Guelph & Milton

 Chiropodist and Foot Specialist Trina Scarrow, BSc, DCh, has been treating corns for over 20 years.
 Corns are a local hardening and thickening of the skin that cause a yellowish kernel-sized, painful bump.

 - Do you feel like you’re walking on a rock?

 - Do you feel like something is stuck in your foot but you can’t get it out?

-Most often, the pain will be eliminated.
-The specific reasons for the corn or callus formation should be addressed as well.
-If the problem is footwear, changing to a more appropriate shoe may be all that is needed.
-If the corns are formed due to an underlying biomechanical imbalance, a custom orthotic may be recommended in order the re-distribute the weight to the appropriate joints when you walk.
+We also assess the specific reason causing the corn to form.
+If the problem is footwear, we will recommend changing to a more appropriate shoe.
+If the corns are formed due to an underlying biomechanical imbalance, a custom orthotic may be recommended in order to re-distribute the weight to appropriate joints when you walk.

-Chiropodists today must complete 7 years of post-secondary education.
-We do complete case management of foot problems, assessing and treating the entire foot and its complications.
+Chiropodists today must complete 7 years of post-secondary education before they get their professional designation.
+Chiropodists do complete case management of foot problems, including assessment, treatment and ongoing care.

-I provide full biomechanical exams and gait analysis — I will be able to help address your foot discomfort by foot care treatment, custom orthotics and orthopaedic shoes, surgery, medication, laser or physical therapy.
+I provide a full assessment, biomechanical exams, and gait analysis.
+I will be able to help address your foot discomfort with a variety of techniques including foot care treatment, custom orthotics, orthopaedic shoes, medication, laser, or physical therapy.

-I want to help get your feet functioning better so you can feel better.
+I can help get your feet functioning better to help you feel better.
+Contact me today.